All Articles

-The interpersonal relationship between women makes for a special, theatrical dynamic.
-Peruse an array of two-handers from Concord Theatricals that feature only women pairs.
+The interpersonal relationship between women creates a unique theatrical dynamic.
+Here’s a dynamic array of Concord Theatricals two-handers featuring a pair of women.

 A Coupla White Chicks Sitting Around Talking by John Ford Noonan and Loudon Wainwright III (US)